These are some of the things I hear women who have hit the big five-oh say in response to my weight loss posts.

 Weight gain and difficulty with weight loss are two of the many symptoms of hormonal imbalances.
 If you are in midlife and have gained weight around your middle the main culprit or culprits, in this case, are likely to be your hormones.

-What causes hormones to go rogue?
+What causes hormones to go rogue and cause weight gain?

 There are too many reasons as to why hormone levels get out of kilter but here are a few of the more common ones: